What this site is about

 - Current and future publication of Garie's books

 Garie is currently completing two additional novels that along with his first, What’s in a Name, will form a thematic trilogy.

 Garie takes a linguistic approach to his writing to enable himself not only to write literarily but to edit grammatically.

 He believes that by sharing what he has learned or by inspiring others through his own commitment to and passion for what he believes is his life's purpose, he will create the life that he has always wanted: one that reflects wisdom, knowledge and understanding.
-For they all humble him enough to always remember that while we may say we know a lot, we should never claim that we know enough.
+Because these things are sublime and numinous, they allow him to always remember that while we may say we know a lot, we should never claim that we know enough.
 The objective is to keep learning.

 One of the founding principles of this website is that storytelling is communication, to which the phrase storytelling communication or storytelling communicator refers.
 We use them as a kind of grammatical metaphor.

 Taking that a step further, the website aims to give visitors a real sense of the inexorable progress that one can make professionally when he/she takes a linguistic approach to English grammar or communication.
 Therefore, English linguistics is a prominent discipline here, where the goal is to present educational material that will enable you to use English to optimize both your writing and your editing.